RedPillNow/now-context/README.md

 </dom-module>
 ```

-## Events to dispatch
+## Events Listened For

-There are several events that now-context listens for in order to perform requests.
-In theory we could just use the PubSub system for these events instead of an actual event.
-But the current events are:
+There are several PubSub events that now-context listens for in order to perform requests.
+The current events are:
-* `window.nowcontextget` - Perform a GET request, triggers nowContextGetReqDone PubSub Event
+* `nowcontextget` - Perform a GET request, triggers nowContextGetReqDone PubSub Event
-* `window.nowcontextput` - Perform a PUT request, triggers nowContextPutReqDone PubSub Event
+* `nowcontextput` - Perform a PUT request, triggers nowContextPutReqDone PubSub Event
-* `window.nowcontextpost` - Perform a POST request, triggers nowContextPostReqDone PubSub Event
+* `nowcontextpost` - Perform a POST request, triggers nowContextPostReqDone PubSub Event
-* `window.nowcontextdelete` - Perform a DELETE request, triggers nowContextDeleteReqDone PubSub Event
+* `nowcontextdelete` - Perform a DELETE request, triggers nowContextDeleteReqDone PubSub Event
-* `window.nowcontextpatch` - Perform a PATCH request, triggers nowContextPatchReqDone PubSub Event
+* `nowcontextpatch` - Perform a PATCH request, triggers nowContextPatchReqDone PubSub Event

 All of the above events should be sent a detail object formatted like: